Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Experiments

 where $|S_1|=|S_2|=N$ are the number of points in the point clouds, the first term measures the average distance from each point in $S_1$ to the nearest point in $S_2$ and the second term measures the average distance from each point in $S_2$ to the nearest point in $S_1$.
 To analyze the results, we will report both terms in the Chamfer distance.

 \textbf{Qualitative comparison.} Fig.~\ref{fig:pc_art} reports the reconstructed point clouds for the Art scene.
 Note that existing deep learning methods of Lindell, Peng and BU3D are run twice to estimate the depth of the first and the second surfaces separately.
-The results by Peng observe bleeding artifacts, while the result by BU3D show less such artifacts, but observe some outlier points in the third row.
+The results by Peng observe bleeding artifacts, while the results by BU3D show fewer such artifacts but observe some outlier points in the third row.
+Meanwhile, RT3D shows fewer bleeding artifacts as well, but yields a sparser reconstruction in the third row with fewer points.
 Compared to other methods, the proposed method reconstructs the point clouds with less bleeding artifacts with less outliers, but often has outliers in the far region in the third row.
 Fig.~\ref{fig:img_art} shows the estimated depth maps for the same scene.
 Overall, the results are consistent with the point cloud results.
 The last column shows the uncertainty information by the proposed method.
 The uncertainty map shows higher values in the regions with outliers, indicating the uncertainty of the depth estimation.

 Fig.~\ref{fig:pc_bowling1} shows the estimated point clouds for the Bowling scenes.
 Similar to the Art scene, the proposed method yields point clouds with more clear boundaries than Peng's result and less outliers than BU3D's result.
 One disadvantage of the proposed method is that it has some outliers in the far region.
 Fig.~\ref{fig:img_bowling1} shows the corresponding depth maps with uncertainty information by the proposed method in the last column.